-My letter to the editor got published:
+My letter to the editor got published in the Enquirer (edit: now taken offline):

 Streetcar opponents are quick to say the project is a subsidy for an urban lifestyle.
 But they don’t seem to mind the billions of dollars being spent to reconfigure Interstate 75 or build parking garages that subsidize a suburban lifestyle.